 When was the last time someone told you they were a good driver?
 Perhaps it was during an attempt to borrow your car for a weekend excursion, or boast their prowess in parallel parking.
 Do you recall how they backed up their claim?
 I’d be willing to guarantee they didn’t immediately pull out their wallet to show you their driver’s license.
 Why?
 Because that shiny piece of plastic holds little bearing on their actual capability to drive a car.
 You’re familiar with this conclusion if you have ever witnessed the exodus of a high school parking lot at 3:00 pm, driven on the 95 into New York City, or tried to merge anywhere in the state of Pennsylvania.

 The same applies on the streets of Search.
 If you work in PPC or are looking for a consultant/agency, you might have noticed that an AdWords Certification is not a differentiator of any kind from other marketers in the industry.
-Passing the Google AdWords exam is a minimum indicator of competency designed simply to show that the recipient should likely know how to navigate the AdWords interface.
+Passing the Google AdWords certification test is a minimum indicator of competency designed simply to show that the recipient should likely know how to navigate the AdWords interface.

 Here are four reasons why the Google AdWords exam isn’t all it’s cracked up to be.
 When reviewing a candidate to manage your account or considering AdWords certification for yourself, keep these characteristics of the test in mind.